Global C-Pop Artist and Fashion Icon Tia Lee makes waves at London Fashion Week

-Global C-Pop Artist and Fashion Icon Tia Lee makes waves at London Fashion Week (Di venerdì 24 febbraio 2023) (Adnkronos) – Her inaugural appearance at the Fashion extravaganza peaked with her exclusive reveal of a stunning Julien Macdonald FW23 couture to the world for the first time London, UK – Media OutReach – 24 February 2023 – Tia Lee (Lee Yu Fen), a Global C-pop singer and Fashion Icon, made waves at the London Fashion Week (LFW) on Sunday (19 Feb) as she arrived at Julien Macdonald’s Fall-Winter 2023 (FW23) show in a stunning one-of-its-kind couture dress and cape, specially hand-picked by the leading British Fashion ace himself.
-Tia’s outfit was then later presented to the world for the first time as part of Julien Macdonald’s FW23 collection ...Leggi su sbircialanotizia
+Global C-Pop Artist and Fashion Icon Tia Lee makes waves at London Fashion Week (Di venerdì 24 febbraio 2023) (Adnkronos) - Her inaugural appearance at the Fashion extravaganza peaked with her exclusive reveal of a stunning Julien Macdonald FW23 couture to the world for the first time London, UK - https://www.drzchirurgiaestetica.it/ , specially hand-picked by the leading British Fashion ace himself.
+Tia's outfit was then later presented to the world for the first time as part of Julien Macdonald's FW23 collection show.
+Tia was specially selected by Julien Macdonald as the only celebrity to be dressed in a Julien Macdonald couture prior to it being presented for the first time in the Julien Macdonald FW23 collection show.
+Traditionally, the Sunday evening shows during the London Fashion Week are one of the most anticipated shows, of which this ...Leggi su liberoquotidiano

+Global C-Pop Artist and Fashion Icon Tia Lee makes waves at London Fashion Week

+La star del K-Pop Hanni è la nuova Global Make Up Ambassador di Armani

 Vai agli ultimi Twett sull'argomento... kutmusic : Ecco un’altra playlist su Spotify che ha aggiunto l’ultimo brano di Domenico Imperato: “Pop Dance - New Music Frida… - SpingoItaly : Keaton Henson annuncia il nuovo album ??
 HOUSE PARTY in uscita il 9 di giugno via @pias_global 'Volevo fare un dis… -